COPPER CARE FOR YOUR JEWELRY

 THE HEALING PROPERTIES OF COPPER

-Copper is antimicrobial and doesn't harm the skin in any way.
+Not only is copper an essential mineral for our body which can slowly be absorbed through our skin for proper assimilation but it is also antimicrobial.
 An antimicrobial is a substance that kills or inhibits the growth of micro-organisms such as bacteria, fungi, or protozoan's, as well as destroying viruses.
 Copper is also an antifungal agent.
 It is still used in the treatment of skin disease and wounds today as it was thousands of years ago.

-Copper jewelry has been worn for hundreds of years in the belief of reducing or helping Arthritic and Rheumatic diseases.
+Copper jewelry has been worn for hundreds of years not only because it is a beautiful metal but due to the belief of reducing or helping Arthritic and Rheumatic diseases.
 People also look to copper for its healing properties in improving the circulation of blood, increasing energy, detoxification, reducing inflammation, stabilizing metabolism and improving oxygen use.
 Although folk lore abounds with stories of how the wearing of copper helps ease the pain and discomfort of arthritis, you might want to wear copper just because it is a beautiful piece of jewelry.